-Only a half-hour after her win did the 15-inch Miss P, a breed known as "big beagles," start making a noise.
+Only a half-hour after her win did the 15-inch Miss P start making a noise.
 And that was only because her people were giving her treats.

 The best-of-seven final ring was full of favorites.

-Matisse, a Portuguese water dog that's a cousin of President Barack Obama's family pet Sunny, was the top-winning male in show dog history.
-Swagger the old English sheepdog finished second at Westminster in 2013 and clearly drew the biggest cheers.
+Matisse, a Portuguese water dog, is the cousin of President Barack Obama's family pet Sunny.
+Matisse was the top-winning male in show dog history.
+Swagger, the old English sheepdog finished second at Westminster in 2013.
+That dog clearly drew the biggest cheers.

 A Skye terrier came in second this time.
 A standard poodle, a shih tzu and an English springer spaniel also made it to the last ring.

 Miss P was the one that charmed Merriam.
-He is a retired California trial-courts judge who has spent more than 50 years with dogs, but this was the first time he'd judged a best in show.
+He is a retired California trial-courts judge.
+He has spent more than 50 years with dogs.
+But this was the first time he'd judged a best in show.

-"She never let me down, she didn't make any mistakes," Alexander said.
+"She never let me down.
+She didn't make any mistakes," Alexander said of Miss P.

-There's no prize money for winning Westminster although the prestige lasts forever in dog circles, plus the possibility of lucrative breeding rights.
+There's no prize money for winning Westminster.
+But the prestige lasts forever in dog circles.
+There also is the possibility of lucrative breeding rights.

 The tri-colored Miss P also earned a full day Wednesday.
-The canine made appearances on morning TV shows, met with Donald Trump, had lunch at Manhattan restaurant Sardi's and a walk-on part in the Broadway hit musical "Kinky Boots."
+The canine made appearances on morning TV shows.
+She met with Donald Trump and had lunch at Manhattan restaurant Sardi's.
+She even had a walk-on part in the Broadway hit musical "Kinky Boots."

 It was the 20th best in show win in the United States for the Canadian-born Miss P. The dog lives in both Milton and Enderby, British Columbia.
 Her call name is short for Peyton.
 Her official champion's name is Tashtins Lookin for Trouble.

-One of her owners is Eddie Dziuk, a co-owner of Uno.
+One of her owners is Eddie Dziuk.
+He is a co-owner of Uno.
 Her other co-owners are Lori Crandlemire and daughter Kaitlyn.